Canon PIXMA PRO-200S Printer Review

 Our Verdict

-The Canon PIXMA PRO-200S is primarily a photo printer, so it can be an excellent option if you mainly want to print photos, but it isn't ideal if you need to print documents regularly.
+The Canon PIXMA PRO-200S is primarily a photo printer, making it an excellent option if you mainly want to print photos.
+However, it may not be ideal if you need to print documents regularly.
 This is because it's slow to print documents, and its black ink cartridge runs out fairly quickly, requiring frequent replacement.
 There's also no scanner.
 As for photo printing, this model performs very well, producing detailed and colorful pictures of various sizes, up to 13" x 19".
 Recurring costs are pretty low overall, as the color cartridges yield a large number of prints.

 Pros